 The salaries that Nurse Practitioners (NPs) earn are determined by the nature of the work that they perform.
 They are one of the highest paid nursing professionals in the industry.
 Salary also varies greatly by the location and work environment so nurses may want to consider these factors when looking for available positions.
 The biggest appeal to the nursing profession is the substantial salary that nurses can earn.
 Nurses also gain a sense of purpose in their line of work.

-The median annual salaries for Nurse Practitioners were $87,618 in 2010.
-Experienced Nurse Practitioners can earn salaries over $120,000 annually in some cases.
+The median annual salary for Nurse Practitioners was $87,618 in 2010.
+Experienced Nurse Practitioners can earn salaries of over $120,000 annually in some cases.
 Although the starting salary for Nurse Practitioners is only $60,000 annually, the salaries can increase significantly with experience.
 See updated statistics below:

 The setting that Nurse Practitioners work also affects their salaries.
 For example, NPs working in private practice generally earn wages of $59,700 to $95,250 annually.
 Other settings that NPs work in include hospitals and clinics.
 Those working in hospitals can expect to make annual wages of $65,200 to $101,800, while those working in family medicine can earn wages between $68,450 and $87,100.

 Nurse practitioners salaries are also influence by geographical locations as well.
 To find how much you will earn as a nurse practitioner in your state see this article “Nurse Practitioner Salaries by State“.